ekspla/Read-Symbian-SportsTracker-file/references/symbian_time.md

 ## The ways to handle backwards

   - Proleptic Gregorian Calender
-Most of the current databases use so called *Proleptic Gregorian Calender*, that is supposed to be the Gregorian calendar extended to backwards.
+Most of the current databases use so called *Proleptic Gregorian Calender* that is supposed to be the Gregorian calendar extended to backwards.
-In this way, difference in Gregorian time (in sec) and unixtime is calculated as 62167219200 (A few reference shows it as 62167132800 because of 1 day difference at start, which is caused by the difference in definition of 1st Jan.
+In this way, difference in Gregorian time (in seconds) and unix time (starts at 1st Jan.
+1970) is calculated as 62167219200 (A few reference shows it as 62167132800 because of 1 day difference at start, which is caused by the difference in definitions of 1st Jan.
 1 AD.)
-This value was also confirmed from [Wolfram Alpha in Wolfram site](https://www.wolframalpha.com/):
+This value was also confirmed by [Wolfram Alpha in Wolfram site](https://www.wolframalpha.com/):

 719528 days \* 24 \* 60 \* 60 = 62167219200 sec.

   - Symbian Time
-Symbian uses *a mixed way of Julian and Gregorian* calenders; it preserve the old rule before the Gregorian.
+Symbian uses *a combined way of Julian and Gregorian* calenders; it preserve the old rule before the start of Gregorian.
-As the result year 1500 (before Gregorian) is leap year, but 1700 (after Gregorian) is not.
+As the result, year 1500 (Julian) is leap year whereas 1700 (Gregorian) is not.

 | Year | Symbian | Proleptic Gregorian |
 | ---- | --------- | --------- |